agathoklisx/libved/README.md

     Ed.[subclass or method] ([args, ...])

- * this code has acces to the root structure, and should use the get/set
+ * this code has access to the root structure, and should use the get/set
  * specific to types methods to access the underlying properties.
+ */

+/*
  * Sample Application
  * This application adds regular expression support, by using a slightly modified
  * version of the slre machine, which is an ISO C library that implements a subset